gabolera/typescript-api-clean-arch/README.md

 ---

-# Clean Arch for Typescript
+# The project

 > **Warning**
 > 🚧 Under construction

 <br/>

-This project is a model of clean architecture using typescript to follow abstract concepts, to support any lib creating adapters and being happy 😀
+This project is an start kit for api model in clean architecture using typescript to follow abstract concepts, to support any lib creating adapters and being happy 😀

 ## Folder structures